mars-sim/mars-sim/CONTRIBUTING.md

 We welcome anyone to contribute to mars-sim in terms of ideas, concepts and coding.

-If you would like to become a developer and contribute to coding, see this [wiki](https://github.com/mars-sim/mars-sim/wiki/Development-Environment).
+If you would like to become a developer and contribute to coding, see this [wiki](https://github.com/mars-sim/mars-sim/wiki/Development-Environment) about setting the development environment on your machine.

 ## <a name="info"></a> Further Information